Recipe and image kindly supplied by Canned Food UK (www.cannedfood.co.uk)

 Don’t feel you need to stick to the recipe precisely; experiment with other curry pastes, or different meats and vegetables; whatever you have!

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; chop using the bridge /claw technique safely; crush garlic; use the hob (with adult supervision).
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; use weighing scales; cut using the bridge /claw technique safely; use a tin opener safely; crush garlic; use the hob (with adult supervision).

-Large pan, wooden spoon, chopping board, knife, tin opener, garlic crusher (optional), tablespoon.
+Large pan, wooden spoon, chopping board, knife, measuring spoons, weighing scales, tin opener, garlic crusher (optional), tablespoon.

 Ingredients (serves 4):